Anvith00/FruitClassification/README.md

 - Extract it inside Datasets (in Google Drive)
 - Load your Drive on the Colab notebook

-It should have not problem unzipping the files in the Colab environment.
+Make sure there are no issues while unzipping the files in the Colab environment.